miramou/cfRNA_pipeline_automation/Opentrons/README.md

 # Running cfRNA extraction from plasma pipeline using Opentrons
-***Takes ~6 hours on OT to run the entire pipeline.
+***Takes ~4.5 hours on OT to run the entire pipeline.
 Process 48 samples at a time through Norgen kit and then pool for DNAse and Zymo***
 ***Uses 9 tip boxes total***

 # Overview
-* Implements all steps up to using filter plate to clean up cfRNA extracted using Norgen kit, DNase treatment, and Zymo kit.
 * Can process up to 1 mL of plasma in each well of 48 well plate (Max vol 7.5 mL).
 * Protocol run time relies on reagent setup (configuration), head speed (see setup.py), and plunger speed (see each ind. script)